-Multi-family developments of a higher density should be considered along Gilbert Street for proposals that provide a unique housing option in South Iowa City, such as senior housing.
+Multi-family developments of a higher density should be considered along major streets, such as McCollister Avenue, near neighborhood nodes, and along single-loaded streets overlooking open space.
+Gilbert Street may also be an opportunity for proposals that provide a unique housing option in South Iowa City, such as senior housing.
 Proposals should be of exceptional design and construction quality, meet universal design standards, and high energy efficiency standards, including alternative energy or siting for geothermal or passive solar.
 The community's substantial investment in Terry Trueblood Recreation Area as a regional park should result in a sensitive transition between the man-made and natural environment with appropriate building and site design.

-MissingMiddleHousing.com is powered by Opticos Design.
-Illustration @ 2015 Opticos Design, Inc.

-\"Missing Middle" is a term coined by Daniel Parolek of Opticos Design, Inc., in 2010 to define a range of multiunit or clustered housing types compatible in scale with single-family homes that help meet the growing demand for walkable urban living.
+"Missing Middle" is a term coined by Daniel Parolek of Opticos Design, Inc., in 2010 to define a range of multiunit or clustered housing types compatible in scale with single-family homes that help meet the growing demand for walkable urban living.
 These include duplexes, townhouses, triplexes and fourplexes, courtyard apartments, bungalow courts, and small apartment buildings (5-10 units).
 To learn more about "missing middle" housing, see http://missingmiddlehousing.com.